awkren/cryptoview/README.md

 ## How to setup CryptoView server?

-First, <a href='https://github.com/wuzue/cryptoview-server'>clone this repository with:</a>
+First, <a href='https://github.com/wuzue/cryptoview-server'>clone this repository</a> with:
 ```
 git clone https://github.com/wuzue/cryptoview-server
 ```